roozbeh360/dota-2-engine/README.md

 what about dota.remake.ir ? it's just demo file for speed test and functionality review .

-can i ask questions ? yes contact me on baabakaan@remake.ir .
+can i ask questions or see release news ? https://www.facebook.com/Dota2Engine .